Reiyan/pflacco/Readme.md

 > In addition to the features themselves, this package also provides visualizations, e.g. of the cell mappings, barrier trees or information content

 The calculation procedure and further background information of ELA features is given in [Comprehensive Feature-Based Landscape Analysis of Continuous and Constrained Optimization Problems Using the R-Package flacco](https://arxiv.org/abs/1708.05258).

+## FAQ
+- For some (very few) features the values for the same sample differ between pflacco and flacco:
+This is a known occurence.
+The differences can be traced back to the underlying methods to calculate the features.
+For example, ```ela_meta``` relies on linear models.
+The method to construct a linear model in R is based on qr (quantile regression) whereas the ```LinearModel()``` in scikit-learn uses the conventional OLS method.
+For a large enough sample, there is no statistical difference.
+However, to keep this consistent between programming language this issue will be addressed in future version.

+- What is the difference between 0.* and 1.* version of pflacco?
+The 0.* version of pflacco provided a simple interface to the programming language R and calculated any landscape features using the R-package flacco.
+While this is convenient for me as a developer, the downside is that the performance of pflacco is horrendous.
+Hence, the >=1.* releases of pflacco offer an implementation of almost all features of the R-package flacco in native python.
+Thereby, the calculation of features is expedited by an order of magnitude.

 ## Prerequisites
 For a stable (and tested) outcome, pflacco requires at least [Python>=3.8](https://www.python.org/downloads/release/python-364/)